iliassioutis/iliassioutis.github.io/clinical-validation.md

 - **Reproducibility Package (ZIP):**
   - `scripts/` – Python scripts used for analysis and plots
-  - `data/` – supporting analysis files and result tables
+  - `data/` – supporting analysis files and result tables These artifacts are shared to support evidence-driven delivery and review readiness.

 ---